RoninTech/ta-helper/content/articles/travel-tech.md

 #### QBittorrent

 <a href="https://www.qbittorrent.org/"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/New_qBittorrent_Logo.svg/240px-New_qBittorrent_Logo.svg.png" width="64" height="64" alt="QBittorrent Torrent Client" title="QBittorrent Torrent Client"></a>
 Used for downloading all sorts of media.
 Can be [configured to only work when the Wireguard VPN is active](https://www.reddit.com/r/VPNTorrents/comments/ssy8vv/guide_bind_vpn_network_interface_to_torrent/).
+Includes an excellent search engine to find what you are looking for.
 Open source.

 #### HexChat